jakehschwartz/recipe-scraper/README.md

 When testing the bookmarklet I created yesterday, I found an issue with my function to determine if there was a recipe.
 I expected `document.body.toString` to give me the raw html, but it did not.
 I had to switch to `document.body.innerHTML`.

+### 01/16/2017
+Today, I modified the `isRecipe` to look at the individual elements instead of the html as a string.
+Because I was able to do this, I should be able to parse the entire recipe out of then html.
+That is my goal for this week and it probably will take most of the week to accomplish.